peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
-    public static CBORObject FromObject​(byte[] bytes) Generates a CBOR object from a byte array.
-The byte array is copied to a new byte array.
-(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).
+    public static CBORObject FromObject​(byte[] bytes)
+<p>Generates a CBOR object from a byte array.
+The byte array is copied to a
+ new byte array.
+(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p><p><p>The following example encodes a text string to a UTF-8 byte array, then uses the array to create a CBOR byte string object.
+It is not recommended to use <code>Encoding.UTF8.GetBytes</code> in .NET, or the <code>getBytes()</code> method in Java to do this.
+For instance, <code>Encoding.UTF8</code> begins the encoded string with a byte-order mark, and <code>getBytes()</code> encodes text strings in an unspecified character encoding.
+Both behaviors can be undesirable.
+ Instead, use the <code>DataUtilities.GetUtf8Bytes</code> method to convert text strings to UTF-8.</p> <pre>/* true does character replacement of invalid UTF-8; false throws an exception on invalid UTF-8 &#x2a;&#x2f;
+ byte[] bytes = DataUtilities.GetUtf8Bytes(textString, true);
+ CBORObject cbor = CBORObject.FromBytes(bytes); </pre> </p>

 **Parameters:**